zengjixiang/jina/docs/get-started/install/apple-silicon-m1-m2.md

 ```

 Congratulations!
-You have successfully installed Jina on Apple Silicon.
+You have successfully installed Jina-serve on Apple Silicon.

 ````{tip}